 He was named in 2005 to the roster of the Fulbright (Council for International Exchange of Scholars) “Senior Specialist” program, through which the U.S. government sends professors around the world for academic residencies.
 His first such assignment was in Seoul, Korea (November 2006).
 During 2009-10 he divided his time between the U.S. and Denmark, having been awarded the Hans Christian Andersen Guest Professorship at the University of Southern Denmark (Odense), an appointment for an interdisciplinary researcher.
 Westney was a charter member of the Transdisciplinary Research Academy at Texas Tech, participating in an experimental team project that integrated performance, philosophy, bio-mechanics and neuroscience.

 Schirmer Performance Editions issued William Westney’s edition, and CD recording, of piano etudes by Stephen Heller in October 2005.
 A second release in this series, in November 2009, consists of the Etudes op.
 109 by Friedrich Burgmüller, and a third, selected Lyric Pieces by Edvard Grieg, was issued in 2013.
 Amadeus Press published Westney’s first book, The Perfect Wrong Note, in Fall 2003 to widespread critical acclaim.
-It has been published in Japanese and has sold over 40,000 copies worldwide, and is a “well-thought-out approach to music instruction to which many aspire, but which few attain” according to the Library Journal, and American Record Guide described it as “refreshing and rewarding.”
+It has been published in Japanese and has sold over 60,000 copies worldwide, and is a “well-thought-out approach to music instruction to which many aspire, but which few attain” according to the Library Journal, and American Record Guide described it as “refreshing and rewarding.”
 Professional organizations in fields outside of music – such as photography and the culinary arts – have also invited Westney to give presentations on the book’s themes regarding problem-solving, communication and creativity.
-In recognition of the contribution made by The Perfect Wrong Note to the field of music teaching, in 2012 Music Teachers National Association honored William Westney with the coveted “Frances Clark Keyboard Pedagogy Award.”
+His new book, exploring the relationships between musical experience and Eros, will be published by Rowman & Littlefiield in 2023.
+In recognition of his innovative contributions to the field of music teaching, in 2012 Music Teachers National Association honored William Westney with the coveted “Frances Clark Keyboard Pedagogy Award.”